 This isn’t really an issue until you consider that RV batteries can only supply power directly to appliances that require direct current.

-For anything else, you’ll need to choose the best RV power converter to charge your onboard batteries after plugging your rig into shore power, or when using a generator.
+For anything else, you’ll need to choose the best RV converter for your rig.

 Most modern recreational vehicles are built with a converter.
 But, like anything, it’s possible for this component in your RV to break down or wear out over time.

 Older RVs, as well, may not include a converter because their older appliances were designed to operate using DC power.

 There are several other reasons why you might need a new converter for your RV.

 If you’re attempting to install solar panels on your RV, for example, you may need to upgrade both your battery storage and converter capabilities.

 Whatever the reason is that you’re exploring what the best RV converter for your RV might be, we’re here to help.